By The Numbers

 The family nurse practitioner program begins only in the fall semester.

 Applications are accepted on a rolling basis through May 1.
 You are encouraged to apply as early as possible.
+Applications received after May 1 are accepted on a space available basis.

 When all application materials are received, an interview with the graduate nursing program director and/or member of the faculty will be arranged for eligible candidates.
 All required courses must be completed by the application deadline.
 Interviews will only be granted to those with completed applications.